ekronborg/.dotfiles/arch_notes.md

 ### `.xinitrc`

-* Start i3 automatically when `startx` is launched: `exec i3`. ***Important:*** this must be the last part of the `.xinitrc` file!
+* Starting your WM, e.g., `exec bspwm` or `exec i3`, must be the last part of the `.xinitrc`.
+This is important!
-* Monitor configuration with `xrandr` goes in here as well.
-For example, `xrandr --output DP-1 --mode 2560x1440 --rate 144`
-* Use `feh` to set a background: `feh --bg-scale /path/to/image.jpg`.
-Put this option *after* the monitor configuration to ensure correct scaling
+* When using `feh` to set the background (`feh --bg-scale --no-fehbg /path/to/image.jpg`), do it after the monitor configuration to ensure correct scaling
 * Remap caps lock to escape: `setxkbmap -option caps:escape` (`setxkbmap` should be installed with the `xorg` package)
 * Keybinding to switch keyboard layout: `setxkbmap -option grp:win_space_toggle us,dk`.
-For available key combinations, check the output of: `grep "grp:.*toggle" /usr/share/X11/xkb/rules/base.lst`.
+For available key combinations, check the output of: `grep "grp:.*toggle" /usr/share/X11/xkb/rules/base.lst`